 - 1. The contract was made in Uganda at Kampala on 25th May 2010. - 2.
 The performance of the contract is being done in Uganda. - 3.
-The Works which are the subject of the said agreement are being carried out at Kaberamaido in Uganda. - 4.
-4. If the contraction Agreement is construed as purporting to ought the jurisdiction of the High Court of Uganda then it is illegal and therefore null and void.
-Learned Counsel referred to the case of Thompson v Charnock (1799) 8 Term Rep 139 cited in Cheshire, Fitfoot & Furmston's LAW OF CONTRACT 11th Edition at page 376 and 139 where it was held that parties by contract cannot "oust the ordinary courts from their jurisdiction.
-That such contract would be contrary to public policy and is pro tanto void.
-That even if foreign law was chosen as the law applicable it does not affect the jurisdiction of Uganda courts as was held in the Kenyan case of Tononoka Steels Ltd v the Eastern and Southern Africa Trade and Development Bank (2000) 2 E.A.
-532. - 5.
-The defendant does not have the locus to raise the objection on ground of jurisdiction now.
-That the procedure of raising such objection is laid down in 0.9 r.3rr (1) CPR.
-That the defendant ought to have given court notice of intention to defend proceedings and then within the time applied for dismissal of the suit.
+The works which are the subject of the said agreement are being carried out at Kaberamaido in Uganda. - 4.
+If the consortium Agreement is construed as purporting to oust the jurisdiction of the High Court of Uganda then it is illegal and therefore null and void.

+Learned counsel referred to the case of Thompson v.
+Charnock (1977) 8 Term Rep. 139 cited in Cheshire, Fifoot & Firmston's LAW OF CONTRACT 11th Edn at PP 376 and 139 where it was held that parties by contract cannot "oust the ordinary courts from their jurisdiction."
+That such contract would be contrary to public/policy and is protanto void.
+That even if foreign law was chosen as the law applicable it does not affect the jurisdiction of Uganda Courts as was held in the Kenyan Case of Tononoka Steels Ltd v.
+The Eastern and Southern Africa Trade and Development Bank [2000] 2 EA 532.

+- 5. That the defendant does not have the locus to raise the objection on ground of jurisdiction now.
+That the procedure of raising such objection is laid down in O.9 r.
+3 (1) CPR.
+That the defendant ought to have given court notice of intention to defend proceedings and then within the time limited for service of a defence applied for dismissal of the suit.
 That such time has since elapsed and by filing a defence the opportunity is lost. - 6.
-Regarding arbitration learned Counsel for the applicant submitted that the respondent's objection is unsustainable that Clause 8 of the consortiums which refers disputes to arbitration is most mandatory.
+Regarding arbitration, learned counsel for the applicant submitted that the respondent's objection is unsustainable.
+That clause 8 of the consortium which refers disputes to arbitration is not mandatory.
 That it is optional and any party thereto may or may not choose to go for arbitration.
 That even if the clause for arbitration was mandatory, the objecting party can only apply for stay of proceedings so that the court refers the dispute to arbitration because court retains residual authority to handle peripheral matters and see to it that any disputes or differences were dealt with in the manner agreed.

-- 7. Mr. Nyote further submitted that by filing a defence before making an application for stay of proceedings, and referring the matter to arbitration, the right to so is always lost. - 8.
-In reply, Mr. Byaruhanga learned Counsel for the respondent denied challenging the jurisdiction of this court.
+Mr. Nyote further submitted that by filing a defence before making an application for stay of proceedings, and referring the matter to arbitration, the right to do so is always lost.

+In reply, Mr. Murangira learned counsel for the respondent denied challenging the jurisdiction of this court.
 That where a court is seized with a matter which is the subject of Arbitration, it is mandatory to refer the matter to arbitration unless the case falls under the stated exceptions.
-That since the applicant has not pleaded over exceptions the matter be referred for arbitration.
-Learned Counsel referred to Sections 5, 9 and 40 of the Arbitration and conciliation Act Cap 4 of the laws of Uganda.
-He relied on the authorities of (1) SCCA No. 02 of 2008 N.S.S.F & Anor v Alcon International Ltd and SCCA 18 of 2002 and Fulgensius Mungerera v Price WaterHouse Coopers.
+That since the applicant has not pleaded any exception the matter be referred for arbitration.
+Learned counsel referred to sections 5,9, and 40 of the Arbitration and Conciliation Act Cp.4 of the Laws of Uganda.
+He relied on the authorities of (1) SCCA No.02 of 2008 N.S.S.F & Anor.
+Vs. Alcon International Ltd and SCCA 18 of 2002 and Fulgensius Mungereza v.
+Price WaterHouse Coopers.

-Further that the respondent raised the issue of referral to Arbitration at the earliest opportunity in his pleadings in Civil Suit 29/2011 and Miscellaneous Application 62 of 2011.
+Further that the respondent raised the issue of referral to Arbitration at the earliest opportunity in his pleadings in C.S.29/2011 and Misc.
+Application 62 of 2011.

-Mr. Murangina further submitted that the authorities cited by the applicant have no bearing on this case.
-That it is the law in Uganda that a matter of law may be brought to the court attention at any time during the proceedings as was held in Makula International Ltd v His Eminence Cardinal Nsubuga and Anor 1982 HCB P 11.
+Mr. Murangira further submitted that the authorities cited by the applicant have no bearing on this case.
+That it is the law in Uganda that a matter of law may be brought to the court's attention at any time during the proceedings as was held in Makula International Ltd v.
+His Eminence Cardinal Nsubuga and Anor.
+1982 HCB P.11.